About Regeneration

 Researchers

 Accelerate the deployment of emissions-reducing shipping technologies.
-The industry is not currently on target to meet its ambitious goals, which means a significant push is needed in the level of effort and investment to quickly bring the most promising innovations to market.
+The industry is not currently on target to meet its ambitious goals(link is external), which means a significant push is needed in the level of effort and investment to quickly bring the most promising innovations to market.
 Along with initiatives to improve the deployment of the renewable energy infrastructure described above, opportunities exist for research and development related to:

 Port Authorities

 Develop onshore power systems for use by docked ships.
-Connecting ships to shoreside electricity, known as cold ironing, can potentially eliminate emissions in ports with significant ecological and climate benefits.
+Connecting ships to shoreside electricity, known as cold ironing, can potentially eliminate emissions in ports with significant ecological and climate benefits(link is external).

 Provide facilities for electric ships to plug in and recharge their batteries.
-Ports can make use of the fast-evolving energy storage and charging innovations currently available, including offshore charging buoys.
+Ports can make use of the fast-evolving energy storage and charging innovations currently available(link is external), including offshore charging buoys.

 Implement port design and procedures that protect environmental quality.